 Question #4: At what age should a woman start getting bioidentical hormones?

 Dr. Brouwer: At the age that she starts becoming deficient, so there’s no set time.
 Early menopause is actually before age 40.
-So, really any time from 40 on, your hormones are really going to be shifting and changing and heading towards that menopausal drop-off.
-I have some women that are even younger, in their 30s or 20s, if they’re using hormonal birth control, that’s throwing their hormones off so dramatically that I want to start some kind of replacement or balancing program, even then.
-But as far as strictly menopausal bioidentical hormone replacement, I would say start checking around age 40 or any time your periods start to go off and they begin to change.
+So, any time from 40 on your hormones will be shifting and changing and heading toward that menopausal drop-off.
+I have some women that are even younger, in their 30s or 20s, if they’re using hormonal birth control, that’s throwing their hormones off so dramatically that I want to start some type of replacement or balancing program, even then.
+But as far as strictly menopausal bioidentical hormone replacement, I would say start checking around age 40 or any time your periods start to go off, and they begin to change.
 That’s an indication that it’s around the corner.

 Are you curious about what some of your symptoms are and what our approach to might be to solving those symptoms for you?
-Click here to schedule a free 10-minute consultation with one of our naturopathic doctors and let’s talk about it.
+Call 480-588-6856 to schedule a FREE brief meet and greet with one of our naturopathic doctors.